cloudify-cosmo/claw/docs/bootstrap_and_teardown.rst

 The new thing here, is that the generated ``inputs.yaml`` file is not just a copy of the original inputs file, but rather a merge of its content, overridden by items specified in ``inputs_override``.
-Similarly, the copy of the manager blueprint was modified so the the ``management_subnet`` node template, has the required ``dns_nameservers`` property in place.
+Similarly, the copy of the manager blueprint was modified so that the ``management_subnet`` node template, has the required ``dns_nameservers`` property in place.

 Variables
 ^^^^^^^^^
-Variables let you keep values in one places and references them in inputs and manager blueprint overrides.
+Variables let you keep values in one place and reference them in inputs and manager blueprint overrides.

 We'll modify the previous example and extend it to use variables: